What are you researching?

 L-Carnitine

-Amino acid derivative that shuttles fatty acids into mitochondria for energy production.
-Different forms have different targets: L-carnitine for heart/muscle, acetyl-L-carnitine for brain.
+Amino acid derivative that shuttles fatty acids into mitochondria for cellular energy production.
+Strong evidence for heart health post-heart attack, with modest benefits for heart failure and angina.

 HeartEnergy